falk-m/blog/posts/2024-10-29-css-variables/README.md

 ![list of buttons](buttons.png)

-There is a default button with a icon and a text inside.
+There is a default button with an icon and a text inside.
-the button is blue by default with black text color and black icon.
+The button is blue by default with black text color and black icon.

 ```css
 :root {